Mowje/hpka/README.md

 ------|---------
 0x01  | Malformed request
 0x02  | Invalid signature
-0x03  | Invalid key
+0x03  | Invalid key *
-0x04  | Non registered user
+0x04  | Unregistered user *
-0x05  | Username not available (on registration)
+0x05  | Username not available (on registration) *
-0x06  | Forbidden action
+0x06  | Forbidden action *
-0x07  | Unsupported action type
+0x07  | Unsupported action type *
-0x08  | Unknown action type
+0x08  | Unknown action type *
-0x09  | Invalid new key (when rotating keys)
+0x09  | Invalid new key (when rotating keys) *
-0x0A  | Invalid signature for the new key (when rotating keys) 0x0B  | Username field can't be left blank
+0x0A  | Invalid signature for the new key (when rotating keys) 0x0B  | Username field can't be left blank *
-0x0C  | Forbidden key type (has to be managed in app level) 0x0D  | Invalid route (has to be managed in app level; suppose you want to force registration on a specific route...)
+0x0C  | Forbidden key type *
+0x0D  | Invalid route *

+Note : Error codes marked with a "*" means that these errors have to be managed on the application level.

 ### HPKA User registration

 When a user wants to register on the website using his public key, he appends the HPKA-Req (with ActionType == 0x01) and HPKA-Signature fields on a GET request on the website's home page.
 If the username is available, the server registers it and responds to the user with a "normal" reponse (status code = 200).
 Otherwise it will return status code 445, with a HPKA-Error: 5